 Top Five Tips for Better Energy Managment

 - Post Workout Fueling: When training or exercising, especially in the morning, post workout caloric intake is critically important to your performance in the rest of the day.
-Not only will consuming calories shortly after your workout boost recovery, it will also reduce the associated stress hormones that rise with exercise (cortisol).
+Not only will consuming calories shortly after your workout boost recovery, but it will also reduce the associated stress hormones that rise with exercise (cortisol).
 Who needs to walk around following the workout with raised cortisol?
 Another key factor in your post-training fueling is an avoidance of what I call athletic starvation.
 Portion control and food choice are incredibly difficult if you fail to fuel following a workout, not only do you get very hungry, but the body will cry out for calories that have been depleted.
 That is why it is especially hard to resist the urge when your body screams for that lethargy-creating pizza or pasta or quick energy spike-then-crash cookie.
-Avoid this and set yourself up for success by consuming some protein and a carbohydrate following every workout.
+Avoid this and set yourself up for success by consuming some protein and carbohydrate following every workout.

 - Skip the Sugars and Starchy Carbs: If you succeed in post-workout fueling, then the rest of your daily eating habits can be focused on nutrient-rich foods.
-Incorporate plenty of protein, vegetables and fat, with a minimal consumption of sugars and starchy carbohydrates.
+Incorporate plenty of protein, vegetables and fat, with minimal consumption of sugars and starchy carbohydrates.
 If you are seeking body composition improvements, then reducing evening carbohydrates outside of vegetables is a great approach.
 Further, breakfast should become your most important and unmissable meal of the day, even if it is consumed post-AM workout.
 Set yourself up for success with a robust breakfast, then manage your meals and carbs (I didn't say eliminate) for the rest of the day.